 Differences in Appearance

 Both have the same Les Paul shape body with the same pickguard style.
 They also have the same controls, laid out in the same way.
-Even their fret inlays are the same.
+Even their fret inlays are the same, although the trapezoid inlays in the Classic are a snotty green color rather than the smooth pearloid color of the Standard inlays.

 They do have a few differences, however.
 Firstly, the Classic has zebra-style humbucker pickups, while the Standard has the more classic-looking covered pickups.